Project Ketch: Opposition and cancellation

 Once the project became known, local residents began to ask about potential effects of the project.
 AEC and Columbia responses asserted that there would be no problems, emphasizing the remoteness of the "wilderness" area and its apparently marginal economic utility, implying that the region was effectively empty of population or utility.
 Initially the project was presented as a demonstration and did not describe any immediate economic value or benefit.
 After this rationale began to be questioned, the AEC and Columbia suggested that the demonstration project would lead to economic development of the region, with potentially thousands more blasts, these much closer to population centers once the concept had been tried in a remote area.
 Opposition coalesced in Renovo, 12 mi from the site, and in State College, 30 mi away.
 Although the area had been clearcut for timber before the 1930s, it was portrayed by opposition as "unsoiled mountain land".

 Louis Roddis Jr., a nuclear engineer and member of the Pennsylvania Governor's Science Advisory Committee, wrote that "there is a distinct public relations problem since the northeastern United States is not as accustomed to either earthquake shocks or nuclear test shots as is the southwestern United States."

 On December 10, 1967, a similar test was carried out near Dulce, New Mexico.
 Project Gasbuggy sought to gather data on fracturing low-permeability strata to stimulate gas production.
 Gasbuggy succeeded in increasing permeability, to the point that groundwater filled an unexpected proportion of the fractures.
 The Gasbuggy results indicated that better understanding of local hydrology should be established for similar projects.
 The Pennsylvania project stalled, and no work was undertaken.
 As opposition became more focused, Columbia withdrew from the project in 1968.
 The required site lease was never negotiated.
 Funding for Plowshare ceased in 1975.

 Following the removal of the Renovo site from consideration, several other sites in Kentucky, Maryland, New York, Ohio, Virginia and West Virginia were considered, with Kentucky and West Virginia lobbying for the project.

 Project

-The site location was set in Sproul State Forest, Beech Creek Township, in Clinton County, Pennsylvania, close to Centre County.
+The test site location was to be in Sproul State Forest, Beech Creek Township, in Clinton County, Pennsylvania, close to Centre County.
 The location was in the southwestern end of the Hyner Anticline, in the Chemung Portage Group of strata.
 The project proposed the detonation of a 24-kiloton nuclear device in an 18 in wide borehole, at a depth of about 3300 ft to create a cavity suitable for natural gas storage.
 The location was near an existing gas storage area in the Leidy gas field.
 The result of the detonation was expected to be a rubble-filled "chimney," about 90 ft wide and about 300 ft tall, capped by impermeable formations.
 Fractures were expected to extend to a radius of around 650 ft.
 The natural gas storage capacity was expected to be about 465000000 cuft, stored at 2100 psi pressure.

 The proposed project phasing envisioned the following: